 Geopolitical events often bring increased volatility to markets.
 They can create both opportunities and risks for traders and investors.
 Prices can move sharply, spreads may widen, and unexpected news can trigger sudden reversals.

-Markets can experience large price swings during geopolitical crises as new developments unfold.
-For traders, this volatility can create opportunities to capture short-term moves, but it also increases the risk of losses if trades are not managed carefully.
+There can be large price swings in the markets during geopolitical crises.
+For traders, this volatility can create opportunities to gain from short-term moves.
+Yet, it also increases the risk of losses if trades are not managed carefully.

-When uncertainty in the market is high, the gap between buying and selling prices often gets wider, which can increase trading costs.
+When there is high uncertainty in the market, the gap between buying and selling prices can get wider.
+This can increase trading costs.
 Rapid price movements can lead to slippage, where trades are executed at prices different from those expected.

-Over weekends or during significant news releases, markets may open with price gaps, creating challenges for traders who hold positions overnight or during market closures.
+There are times markets open with price gaps on weekends or during major news releases.
+This can be problematic for traders who hold positions overnight or during market closures.

 To trade effectively during geopolitical volatility:

-During crises, central banks may lower interest rates to support economic growth.
+Central banks can lower interest rates to support economic growth during crises.
 This action affects stock markets and potentially increases gold demand as lower rates reduce the opportunity cost of holding gold.

 In some cases, currency interventions may occur to stabilize exchange rates, which can indirectly affect commodity prices and stock markets linked to trade flows.